softmagnet/tp/docs/DeveloperGuide.md

   * delete
   * update

-By improving the data manipulation process, the tutor can organize student information more easily. </br>
+By improving the data manipulation process, the tutor can organize student information more easily. <br>
 By improving the querying process, the tutor can make scheduling less painstaking and time-consuming.